 Student Study Grant

-The Synod of the Trinity’s Undergraduate and Graduate scholarship funding is a response to our Reformed tradition’s commitment to education and to its theology of vocation.
+The Synod of the Trinity’s undergraduate and graduate funding is a response to our Reformed tradition’s commitment to education and to its theology of vocation.
 Briefly stated, our tradition values knowledge of self, others and the world as integral to gaining knowledge of God.
 Thus, commitment to education lies at the core of our affirmations and efforts.
 Moreover, such integrated knowledge enables each of us to grasp the calling, the vocation which God invites us to embrace.

 For more on the Synod’s Student Study Grant, view a downloadable pamphlet here.

 To download the application, click here.
 (After downloading this application to your desktop, it should appear as a fillable form.
 After saving the form, it can be emailed to the Synod of the Trinity at firstname.lastname@example.org.)

 March 1: Funding decision will be made by April 1